India benchmark 10-year bond yield drops to 3-month low

-The 10-year yield has now fallen for nine straight sessions on the back of easing expectations of continued aggressive rate hikes by the Reserve Bank of India (RBI), which is scheduled to announce its monetary policy decision on Friday.
+The 10-year yield has now fallen for nine straight sessions, dropping by an aggregate of 24 basis points, on the back of easing expectations of continued aggressive rate hikes by the Reserve Bank of India (RBI), which is scheduled to announce its monetary policy decision on Friday.

 Though the RBI's monetary policy committee is seen raising rates on Aug.
-5, the views on the quantum of rate increase were widely split between 25 basis points and 50 basis points, according to a Reuters poll of economists.
+5, the views on the quantum of rate increase were widely split between 25 bps and 50 bps, according to a Reuters poll of economists.

-"Today's move is largely driven by the fall in U.S. yields as well as oil falling below $100 per barrel, but bets that rate hikes may not be very aggressive are also aiding sentiment," a trader with a state-run bank said.
+"Today's fall in yields was tracking the move in U.S. Treasuries, as well as oil, while the RBI's decision and commentary will be the key trigger," said Abhishek Upadhyay, senior economist at ICICI Securities Primary Dealership.

 Oil prices fell on concerns over energy demand after weak economic data from China.
 The benchmark Brent crude oil contract slumped to $98.50 per barrel earlier on Tuesday.
 O/R